helinatefera/LeadXtract/README.md

 LeadXtract is a Python package that scrapes data from multiple websites and organizes it in a structured format.
 It supports both static and dynamic websites.

-This package is well-structured and follows coding best practices, integrating debugging tools (pdb) and automated formatting/linting with black and flake8.
+This package is well-structured and follows coding best practices, integrating debugging tools and automated formatting/linting with black and flake8.

 ### Features

 - Scrapes data from more than five websites.

-- Includes error handling and debugging with pdb.
+- Includes error handling and debugging.

 - Supports automated code formatting using black.